themejuice/sprout/README.md

 #### Programming languages
 * We use Sass for writing CSS
 * We use CoffeeScript for writing JavaScript
-* We use a PHP port for Haml called MtHaml for templating
+* We use a PHP port of Haml called MtHaml for templating
 * Other site-assets, such as custom controllers are written in PHP

 ## Deploying to production